opencog/docker/indigo/README.md

    ROS nodes for camera and vision processing, scripted behavior trees, motor controllers, and a web-based user interface.

+* `eva-owyl` contains an older version of the `eva` environment, one that does not use OpenCog in any way.
+It controls behavior using the Owyl behavior tree system.
+It does not include any chatbot interfaces.
+It serves as a stable demo of the basic Eva blender head, together with the ROS nodes and messaging systems to control it.
+  Developmentally, though, this is a dead-end.

 ## Miscellaneous packages

 * `dev`, derived from `base`, contains a docker image for a ROS indigo